boomyao/crosh/README.md

 - **Proxy**: Downloads and runs Xray-core with your subscription URL
 - All changes are reversible with `crosh off`

-## Requirements

-- Linux or macOS
-- Root access (for system-level configs)

 ## License

 MIT License - see [LICENSE](LICENSE)